 Do not touch the I/O connector pins or the circuit board.

-Laptop hard disk drives are thin and delicate.
+Laptop hard drives are thin and delicate.
 For this reason, always hold the drive on the sides.
 Do not apply pressure to the top or squeeze the drive.

-Some laptop motherboards use a small adapter part to connect the disk drive to the system.
+Some laptop motherboards use a small adapter part to connect the drive to the system.
 If an old drive was removed, be sure to check if an adapter is still attached to the drive.
 If so, carefully remove and transfer the adapter to the new drive.
 Make sure that the pins and connectors are properly aligned when mounting the drive to the motherboard.

 If your system design uses screws to mount the hard drive, be sure not to over tighten the screws.
 Fingertip tight on the screwdriver is all that is necessary to secure the drive.
-Too much screw pressure can cause the disk drive to go out of alignment and possibly ruin the drive.
+Too much screw pressure can cause the drive to go out of alignment and possibly ruin the drive.